 Choosing to adopt a child is a major decision, but one that can provide a child with a real, loving home and a chance at a normal and happy life.
 If you are a resident of Illinois that is considering adoption, it is beneficial to review Illinois adoption laws and policies to get an idea of the process and requirements.

 Note: Individuals should not rely solely on the information presented in this article when making a decision regarding adoption.
-You must talk to a qualified attorney to discuss your options.
+You must talk to a qualified family attorney to discuss your options.